RajatToshniwal/awsserverless-videosubtiltles-localization/README.md

 * Resources:
      * * AWS IAM Roles and policy for the lambda function
      * * Lambda function to trigger the copy from transcribe bucket to the translate bucket
-6. Now we will once again update the Subtitles-translate-bucket created in 3rd step.
+6. Now we will once again update the Subtitles-transcribe-bucket created in 3rd step.
 Template for the same are placed in Subtitles-transcribe-job/05_transcribe-s3bucket.yaml.
 This will add two more parameters.
 * Parameter
  ![Alt Image text](/Images/6_transcribe-s3bucket.png?raw=true "transcribe-s3bucket")